cap-ntu/baconian-project/docs/step_by_step.rst

 ============================================================

-This is a step by step guide of how to compose an model-based RL experiments in Baconian, we will take the example of Dyna algorithms, which is a very typical model-based RL architecture proposed by Sutton in 1990.
+This is a step by step guide of how to compose an model-based RL experiments in Baconian, we will take the example of Dyna algorithm, which is a very typical model-based RL architecture proposed by Sutton in 1990.

 In this method, we need the environment and the task we aim to solve, a model-free method, an approximator as dynamics for real world environment.
 We also need to specific the hyper-parameters in Dyna architecture, e.g., how many samples we should get